DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Unlike UDP queries, a query sent over TCP can be shorter than the response.

 After having received a response from the resolver, the client and the resolver MUST close the TCP connection to ensure security and comply with this revision of the protocol, which prohibits multiple transactions over the same TCP connection.

+The query processing rules described above depend on the certificate information obtained during session establishment.
+The certificate format and management procedures are critical to the protocol's security.

 ## Certificates